-Coronavirus cure: treatments being tested in July 2020
+Coronavirus cure: treatments currently being tested

 Is there a cure for coronavirus?